Is Measurement Enough? Rethinking Output Validation in Quantum Program Testing: Background

 The statevector in a quantum program represents the complete quantum state of a quantum system as a complex-valued vector in the Hilbert space.
 For an n-qubit quantum system the statevector $\ket{\psi}$ is defined as:

-where $A_{x}$ is the complex probability amplitudes, and the normalization condition $\sum_{\ket{x}\in B}{} \lvert A_{x} \rvert^{2} = 1$ must be satisfied.
+where $A_{x}$ is the complex probability amplitudes and the normalization condition $\sum_{\ket{x}\in B}{} \lvert A_{x} \rvert^{2} = 1$ must be satisfied.

-In quantum programs, the statevector is computationally represented as an array of $2^n$ complex numbers, where each array index corresponds to a specific basis state $x$.
+In quantum programs, the statevector is computationally represented as an array of complex numbers $2^n$, where each index of the array corresponds to a specific basis state $x$.
 The amplitude at each index determines the probability of measuring the system in that particular computational basis state, with the measurement probability given by $ \lvert A_{x} \rvert^{2}$.

 The statevector of a quantum program is under the action of quantum gate operations as unitary transformations, which can be represented as $\ket{\psi} = U \ket{\psi'}$, where $U$ is a unitary operator preserving the normalization property.